RasaHQ/rasa/docs/user-guide/building-assistants.rst

 you improve your bot and make it more contextual.

 .. note::
-    Here's a minimal checklist of what we covered in this section on handling more complex contextual conversations:
+    Here's a minimal checklist of files we modified to handle more complex contextual conversations:

       - ``domain.yml``:
           - set featurization of slots used by stories to guide the flow of a conversation